aristonis/laravel-livewire-dataview-docs/docs/en/1_index.md

 Laravel Livewire Dataview is a developer-focused toolkit for building SOLID-friendly data listing experiences in Livewire 3.
 It standardises how you configure queries, pagination and row rendering while keeping your components expressive and testable.

-## what package do
+## What the package does

-- handle work that repeate on each livewire show items component
+- Handles work that repeats on each Livewire component that shows items.
-- defain way to autmatic pass data to `item-views` like card , list  or row table
+- Defines a way to automatically pass data to `item-views` like cards, lists, or table rows.
-- planned  for next relase:
+- Planned for next release:
-  - manage sorting data
+  - Manage sorting data
-  - manage filters
+  - Manage filters
-  - manage search
+  - Manage search

-## what package not do
+## What the package does not do

-- package just backend it is not defain any front end desing for now
+- The package is backend only.
+It does not define any frontend design for now.